Paul2708/asuro-template/README.md

 ### AVR toolchain
 You will need an AVR toolchain.
-Meanwhile, there exist some different implementations of it.
+Meanwhile, there exists some different implementations of it.
-I tested some toolchains (Atmel AVR, Prebuilt Windows Toolchain by Sysprogs, WinAVR and AVR-GCC by ZAK) and [WinAVR]() works best.
+I tested some toolchains (Atmel AVR, Prebuilt Windows Toolchain by Sysprogs, WinAVR and AVR-GCC by ZAK) and [WinAVR]() works best for me.
-However, if you use WinAVR you have to overwrite `utils/bin/msys-1.0.dll` with a modified version (cf [http://nmp24.de/?Mikrocontroller:WinAVR](http://nmp24.de/?Mikrocontroller:WinAVR)).
+However, if you use WinAVR you have to overwrite `utils/bin/msys-1.0.dll` with a modified version (cf. [Uni Regensburg](https://homepages.uni-regensburg.de/~erc24492/WINAVR_unter_WIN10/WINAVR_unter_WIN10.html)).
 Once again, don't forget to add the `bin/` directory to your PATH variable.

 ## Usage